Unit: Necker-Institut Pasteur joint Hepatitis Laboratory

 The activities of our laboratory, which includes the National Reference Centre for Hepatitis B and C viruses, focus on implementing of new methodological approaches for the study of hepatitis B and C infections.
 HBV and HCV are the two principal agents implicated in the development of hepatocellular carcinoma (HCC), in Europe.
 Working closely with the Inserm 370/Pasteur Joint Research Unit, we are developing a project, aimed at analysing the proteome of microdissected hepatocytes so as to clarify the mechanisms of carcinogenesis in HCV-infected patients.
 In parallel, the Reference Centre on hepatitis B and C viruses ensures the molecular characterization of specific B and C viral isolates, and investigates the residual risks of transmission of these viruses.

 The principal risk factor associated with the onset of HCC is chronic hepatitis resulting from infection with HBV or HCV, although the molecular mechanisms underlying hepatocarcinogenesis are still obscure.
-The reference techniques for the diagnosis of HCC include serological tumour markers and imaging modalities, but there is an urgent need to identify molecular markers to enable earlier diagnosis and improve the prognosis for HCC.
-The identification of differentially expressed proteins during the multi-step process of hepatocarcinogenesis would provide valuable insights into the mechanisms of HCC and the determination of potential markers and drug targets for diagnosis and treatment.
-The liver is composed of admixtures of numerous cell types and it is therefore essential to obtain pure samples of the cells of interest if we are to acquire meaningful data.
-Laser-assisted microdissection techniques procure pure populations of hepatocytes from frozen liver sections.
-Using this experimental approach we will analyse in matched pairs of tumorous and non tumorous groups of hepatocytes
+There is an urgent need to identify molecular markers to enable earlier diagnosis and improve the prognosis for HCC.
+The identification of differentially expressed proteins during the multi-step process of hepatocarcinogenesis would provide valuable insights into the mechanisms of HCC and the determination of potential markers for diagnosis and treatment.
+The liver is composed of admixtures of numerous cell types and it is therefore essential to obtain enriched samples of cells of interest if we are to acquire meaningful data.
+Laser microdissection (LM) techniques procure populations of hepatocytes from frozen liver sections.
+Using this experimental approach we will analyse in matched pairs of tumorous and non-tumorous groups of hepatocytes

 The heterogeneity of HCV Core protein " In situ "